dixonaws/aws-cloudops-linux/content/3.installing_a_webserver/install_httpd.md

 instance instead of the Apache test page.

-Configure the web server to start with each system boot using the chkconfig command.
+Configure the web server to start with each system boot using the chkconfig command:

 ```commandline
 sudo systemctl enable httpd